tajhini/csc-249-p4-diy-ping-traceroute/README.md

 You must submit these work products:

 1. Source code for your ping and traceroute utilities.
 Ideally, this will be a link to a public Git code repo you have created for this project.
-2. Command line capture of ping output tested against ten (10) different IP addresses.
+2. Execution trace of ping output tested against ten (10) different IP addresses.
-3. Command line capture of traceroute output tested against the same ten (10) IP addresses.
+3. Execution trace of traceroute output tested against the same ten (10) IP addresses.
 4. Spreadsheet containing all ping and traceroute performance data.
 5. Ping analysis: scatterplot plus answers to the two associated questions.
 6. Traceroute analysis: scatterplot plus answers to the two associated questions.